learn-co-curriculum/dsc-tuning-neural-networks-with-regularization-lab-v2-1/README.md

 - Is there a high bias? yes/no
 - Is there a high variance? yes/no

-In this lab, you'll use the notion of training/validation/test set to get better insights of how you can mitigate your variance, and you'll look at a few regularization techniques.
-To do this, you'll start by repeating the process from the last section: importing the data and performing preprocessing including one-hot encoding.
+In this lab, you'll use the a train-validate-test partition to get better insights of how to tune neural networks using regularization techniques.
+You'll start by repeating the process from the last section: importing the data and performing preprocessing including one-hot encoding.
 Then, just before you go on to train the model, you'll see how to include a validation set.
-You'll then define and compile the model as before.
-This time, when you are presented with the `history` dictionary of the model, you will have additional data entries for not only the train and test set but also the validation set.
+From there, you'll define and compile the model like before.
+However, this time, when you are presented with the `history` dictionary of the model, you will have additional data entries for not only the train and test set but also the validation set.

 ## Objectives